-Quarry survey specifications often require breaklines survey.
-This article will guide you to create a lightweight line survey from your drone data.
-Of course it's possible to export that line survey as most commonly used CAD formats and use it in a mining and quarrying software.
+Most quarry survey specifications require a breaklines survey.
+Virtual Surveyor allows you to create a lightweight line survey from your drone data.
+You can then export your line survey as a commonly used CAD format and upload it to mining and quarrying software.

 Create your project and Drag and drop your drone survey dataset (Orthophoto + DSM) into the project view.

 Like a surveyor in the field, measure breaklines and points.

 To complete your survey, you can add some points.
 Points can be drawn thanks to the Point tool available in the HOME tab.
 You can also use the Triangular or Rectangular Point Grid to add multiple points in one click within a boundary.

 You can use the layer manager to give a structure to your project.
 Create and manage layers in the project view and also rename and renumber project items or move those from one layer to another.
 For example, you can create layers to group crest, top of bank, bottom of bank, etc.